-Electric Bike Accessories You May Want To Consider
+Electric Bike Accessories You May Want To Consider Purchasing

-Electric Bike Accessories To Protect Your Head
+Electric Bicycle Accessories To Protect Your Head

-Helmets are extremely important, regardless of speed or riding condition, and now you can get them with integrated lights for added visibility and safety, like the Torch Apparel helmet.
+Helmets are extremely important, regardless of speed or riding condition and now you can get them with integrated lights for added visibility and safety, like the Torch Apparel helmet.
 The alternative approach is adding a stand alone LED light to your existing helmet.

-Electric Bike Accessories For Transporting Water
+Electric Bicycle Accessories For Transporting Water

-Water is probably the next most important accessory, and it relates back to safety in a way.
-If you’re mountain biking on an ebike, and end up with a flat far from civilization with no repair kit, water could save your life.
+Water is probably the next most important accessory and it relates back to safety in a way.
+If you’re mountain biking on an e-bike and end up with a flat far from civilization with no repair kit, water could save your life.
 Unfortunately, many electric bikes have tighter frames, so squeezing on a bottle can be tricky.
 If your bike doesn’t have bottle cages, consider adding an adapter to your saddle rails, a clamp on your seat post, or on the handle bars.
 There are also trunk bags with bottle holsters that can easily be added to a rear rack (if your bike has one), or stand-alone hydration packs that are worn as light weight backpacks, allowing you to drink through a flexible straw conveniently as you you ride.

-Electric Bike Accessories To Help You See
+Electric Bicycle Accessories To Help You See

 Lights are important for both safety and utility.
 Some are designed to help you to be seen, while others illuminate your path.
 We recommend pre-installed lights (front and rear) that run off the e-bike’s battery.
-Not all ebikes offer this kind of integration, but some shops can tap into the battery and add them aftermarket for a bit more.
+Not all e-bikes offer this kind of integration, but some shops can tap into the battery and add them aftermarket for a bit more.
 Fortunately, there’s a whole wide world of aftermarket bike lights.
-Most use LEDs because they use so little electricity, and last so long.
+Most use LEDs because they use so little electricity and last so long.
 We recommend when purchasing rechargeable models that you try to get two from the same company that can use the same charger and cables.

 Electric Bike Accessories To Increase Your Visibility To Others

-Always wear gear to increase your visual footprint (how easily you are seen), such as by picking e-bikes with light colored bike frames (like white or silver), choosing reflective tires, using reflective decals, and wearing clothing with reflective striping or patterns.
-Try to have reflective clothing suitable for both hot and dry, and cold and wet conditions.
+Always wear gear to increase your visual footprint (how easily you are seen), such as by picking e-bikes with light colored bike frames (like white or silver), choosing reflective tires, using reflective decals and wearing clothing with reflective striping or patterns.
+Try to have reflective clothing suitable for both hot and dry and cold and wet conditions.

 Electric Bike Accessories To Protect Your Investment

-Electric bicycles tend to cost way more than standard bikes, but they aren’t near as easy to sell without all of the included parts, such as the charger, and a key to get the battery pack off.
-And, many EBs come with built-in GPS for theft recovery, and anti-theft software, so unwitting second-hand buyers might find themselves completely locked out as police knock on their door.
+Locks can’t and don’t guarantee that your e-bike won’t get ripped off, but they will definitely increase the chances that a thief will move along to something much easier because electric bikes aren’t nearly as easy to use or sell without all of the included parts, such as the charger and a key to get the battery pack off.
+And today many e-bikes come standard with built-in global positioning satellite (GPS) systems to aid recovery and anti-theft software so that thieves or unwitting second-hand buyers can find themselves completely locked out from use as the police knock on their door.

 Rubberized coating on locks helps to protect your frame.
-Choose a lock with a length to accommodate fatter tubing, and ones where both sides lock, so it takes twice the effort to cut through.
-There are also aftermarket anti-theft accessories, like motion sensing alarms that send text alerts to owners, and allow owners to track the bike so they can direct law enforcement to the thief.
+Choose a lock with a length to accommodate fatter tubing and ones where both sides lock, so it takes twice the effort to cut through.
+There are also aftermarket anti-theft accessories, like motion sensing alarms that send text alerts to owners and allow owners to track the bike so they can direct law enforcement to the thief.

 Walking a 50 pound electric bike home is a lot less fun than hopping off once in a while to pump up a tire.
 Purchase a pump that fits your tube or tire type, or comes with an adapter.
-CO2 cartridges are fast and light weight, but once they’re spent, they’re done, and you can’t control the pressure as easily.
-Portable hand pumps with the pressure gauges are a great alternative, and are highly recommended.
+CO2 cartridges are fast and light weight, but once they’re spent, they’re done and you can’t control the pressure as easily.
+Portable hand pumps with the pressure gauges are a great alternative and are highly recommended.

-Many gloves now have easy-off finger loops on the palm, and soft fabric on the inner portion of the thumb area designed for cleaning glasses.
-The rule is for more padding for on-road biking, and less for off road.
+Many gloves now have easy-off finger loops on the palm and soft fabric on the inner portion of the thumb area designed for cleaning glasses.
+The rule is for more padding for on-road biking and less for off road.

-Electric Bike Accessories To Provide Comfort
+Electric Bike Accessories To Cushion

-Suspension determines the stress on back, arms and neck, so we recommend a full suspension e-bike for offroad use.
+Suspension determines the stress on back, arms and neck, so we recommend a full suspension e-bike for off road use.
 There are many ways to improve the ride of e-bikes by using suspension accessories.
 For city and road use, bikes usually have only front suspension; some stiffer than others.
 For additional comfort, you may want to consider installing a suspension seat post.

 As an alternative, there are many seat saddles with rubber elastomers and springs available to help smooth the ride.
 Another option for added comfort is padded pants, but they aren’t necessary or appropriate for all types of riders or EBs.
 For firmer suspensions, a good pair of padded cycling shorts, capris, or pants can make a surprising difference in ride comfort.
-There are mens and womens specific cycling pants, and they usually have a detachable inner liners with pads, and an external cover with pockets.
+There are men’s and women’s specific cycling pants and they usually have a detachable inner liners with pads and an external cover with pockets.
 Not all are tight spandex, or the polyester style commonly seen worn.